nodejs/nan/README.md

 ### Scopes

+A _local handle_ is a pointer to an object.
+All V8 objects are accessed using handles, they are necessary because of the way the V8 garbage collector works.

+A handle scope can be thought of as a container for any number of handles.
+When you've finished with your handles, instead of deleting each one individually you can simply delete their scope.

 The creation of `HandleScope` objects is different across the supported versions of V8.
 Therefore, NAN provides its own implementations that can be used safely across these.

  - <a href="doc/scopes.md#api_nan_handle_scope"><b><code>Nan::HandleScope</code></b></a>
  - <a href="doc/scopes.md#api_nan_escapable_handle_scope"><b><code>Nan::EscapableHandleScope</code></b></a>

+Also see the V8 Embedders Guide section on [Handles and Garbage Collection](https://developers.google.com/v8/embed#handles).

 ### Persistent references